Amund-Fremming/tero-server/Tasklist.md

 - [x] Setup dev env with docker compose
 - [x] Setup basic api for health and health detailed
 - [x] Setup tracing
-- [ ] Basic middleware request logger (may not need after some time, but good for debugging)
+- [x] Basic middleware request logger (may not need after some time, but good for debugging)
 - [ ] Setup runtimes and their tracing
-- [ ] Map out all models
+- [-] Map out all models

 **State**
-- [ ] Implement state with pg pool
+- [x] Implement state with pg pool

 **Error**
-- [ ] Implement descriptive error handling with internal logging not visible to the outside
+- [x] Implement descriptive error handling with internal logging not visible to the outside
-- [ ] Implement IntoResponse for all errors for the ServerError
+- [x] Implement IntoResponse for all errors for the ServerError

 **User**
-- [ ] Add support for guest user and persistet user
+- [x] Add support for guest user and persistet user
 - [ ] Auth0 support for persistent user
-- [ ] Create middleware for injecting an extention for user
+- [x] Create middleware for injecting an extention for user
 - [ ] Post, patch, put, delete

 **Cache**